Discover folk - the CRM for people-powered businesses

 Price and plans

-Zoho's free plan limited isto three users suitable for small businesses.
+Zoho's free plan is limited to three users, suitable only for very small businesses.
 After that, an annual subscription plan is as follows.

 Conclusion